Critics of SQ 814 explain pitfalls of funding change

-OKLAHOMA CITY — The head of the Oklahoma State Medical Association on Thursday said a state question on Tuesday's ballot threatens to erode health care outcomes.
+OKLAHOMA CITY — A state question on Tuesday's ballot threatens to erode health care outcomes, the head of the Oklahoma State Medical Association said Thursday.

 The Legislature put the constitutional amendment on the ballot.